 What are mashonisas?

-Growth of mashonisas in South Africa
+Number of mashonisas in South Africa

 There’s no shortage of mashonisas in South Africa.
 Conservative estimates put the number at 40,000 active mashonisas.
-In Khayelitsha alone, there are 1,350 mashonisas in operation serving approximately 135,000 households.

 Research suggests that up to 80% of South Africans have used a mashonisa.
-It’s easy to see why.

-It’s not only poor people who take loans from mashonisas in South Africa.
-As far back as 2017, a Mail & Guardian article noted how middle-class South Africans were turning to mashonisas.
-An informal lender in Sandton noted that he “often finds himself lending money to people who earn quadruple or seven times his salary”.
+An informal lender in Sandton noted that he “…often finds himself lending money to people who earn quadruple or seven times his salary”.

 What’s driving the popularity of mashonisas